 - Place a deep, oven proof pan on high heat.
 Add butter and oil, then fry onion and beef mince, adding mince a handful at a time so it browns.1 brown onion, 1 tablespoon salted butter, 2 tablespoon olive oil, 500 g beef mince

 - Add carrot, garlic, bay leaf, nutmeg, red wine, tomato paste, salt and pepper, then cook until the wine evaporates, stirring with a wooden spoon occasionally over medium heat (option to use beef stock instead of red wine if preferred).
-Continue to the next step.2 clove garlic, 1 carrot, 2 bay leaf, 1 teaspoon nutmeg, 1 cup red wine, 2 tablespoon tomato paste, 1 teaspoon salt and pepper
+Continue to the next step.2 cloves garlic, 1 carrot, 2 bay leaf, 1 teaspoon nutmeg, 1 cup red wine, 2 tablespoon tomato paste, 1 teaspoon salt and pepper

 - Drain potatoes and mash with butter and cream (this is a French recipe, after all)!
 Add nutmeg.
 Try to get a smoother consistency with your mash - a stick blender works really well.2 tablespoon salted butter, 1 cup thickened pouring cream, ¼ teaspoon nutmeg